rotki/rotki/docs/api.rst

       {"from_timestamp": 1451606400, "to_timestamp": 1571663098, "location": "blockchain"}

+   :reqjson int limit: Optional.
+This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
+   :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
+   :reqjson string asset: Optionally filter by action asset.
+A valid asset has to be provided.
+If missing asset filtering does not happen.
    :reqjson string location: Optionally filter actions by location.
 A valid location name has to be provided.
 If missing location filtering does not happen.
-   :param int from_timestamp: The timestamp from which to query.
-Can be missing in which case we query from 0.
-   :param int to_timestamp: The timestamp until which to query.
-Can be missing in which case we query until now.
-   :param string location: Optionally filter actions by location.
-A valid location name has to be provided.
-If missing location filtering does not happen.
+   :reqjson string type: Optionally filter by ledger action type.
+A valid action type to be provided.
+If missing action type fltering does not happen.
-   :param bool only_cache: Optional.
+   :reqjson bool only_cache: Optional.
 If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.

    .. _ledger_actions_schema_section: